pdl-lex/pdl-api/README.md

 - [Ruff](https://docs.astral.sh/ruff/) as linter and code formatter
 - [Poe the Poet](https://poethepoet.natn.io/) for task handling

-To run the formatter and linter manually.
+To run the formatter and linter manually:

 ```bash
 # Format code with ruff